I can already see I have you thinking, where is that? I have never heard of it. Oh, but you have. It is known worldwide as Vietnam.

 The French had been told by ARVN (Army of the Republic of Vietnam), that the NVA (North Vietnamese Army) at Dien Bien Phu had been supplied by Russia with modern guns but chose to ignore this advice, thinking that they were fighting a native army with bows, arrows and old weapons.

-In the meantime the NVA surrounded Dien Bien Phu and pounded it for days before launching an all out assault.
+In the meantime, the NVA surrounded Dien Bien Phu and pounded it for days before launching an all out assault.
 The fall was mainly due to the fact the Vietnamese were willing to take a huge body count to get the outpost.
 Just as fatal was the lack of support at Dien Bien Phu for the troops.

 As I said at the beginning I am pro-US, this article has no political slant at all.
-The information is historic fact and can easily be verified.
+The information is a historic fact and can easily be verified.
 Another byword after pointing out the errors of his ways to him.
 I also pointed out that even the Foreign Legion have dropped both the name French and their allegiance to France.

 He did not like it when I also pointed out that the Swiss may have given the world one of its dirtiest words (Mercenary) but in the 1960s’ it was Africa that made people like Mike Hoare, Jean Schramme and to a far lesser extent Costas Georgiou wealthy.

-I am not surprised he did not wish to further insult the US policies with me, nor talk on the history of US involvement in getting the French out of troubles.
+I am not surprised he did not wish to further insult the US policies with me, nor talk on the history of US involvement in getting the French out of trouble.
 If you wish to attack somebody, get your history right.